lyteword/chspurgeon-tod/volume-5/psalm-110.md

 **Verse 1.** *Until I make thine emimies thy footstool.* Every word is full of weight.
 For though ordinarily subdivisions of holy Scripture and crumbling of the bread of life be rather a loosing than an expounding of it; yet in such parts of it as were of purpose intended for models and summaries of fundamental doctrines, (of which sort this psalm is one of the fullest and briefest in the whole Scriptures), as in little maps of large countries, there is no word whereupon some point of weighty consequence may not depend.
 Here then is to be considered the term of duration or measure off Christ's kingdom: "until."
 The author of subduing Christ's enemies under him: "I, the Lord."
 The mariner thereof; *ponam* and *ponam scabellum* put thy foes as a stool under thy feet.
 Victory is a relative word, and presupposes enemies, and they are expressed in the text...
 Enmity shows itself against Christ in all the offices of his mediation.
 There is enmity against him as a prophet.
 Enmity against his truth,—in opinion by adulterating it with human mixtures and superinducement, teaching for doctrines the traditions of men; in affection, by wishing many divine truths were razed out of the Scriptures, as being manifestly contrary to those pleasures which they love rather than God; in conversation, by keeping down the truth in unrighteousness, and in those things which they know, as brute beasts, corrupting themselves.
 Enmity against his teaching, by quenching the motions, and resisting the evidence of his Spirit in the Word, refusing to hear his voice, and rejecting the counsel of God against themselves.
 There is enmity against him as a priest, by undervaluing his person, sufferings, righteousness, or merits.
 And as a king; enmity to his worship, by profaneness neglecting it, by idolatry misappropriating it, by superstition corrupting it.
 Enmity to his ways and service, by ungrounded prejudices, misjudging them as grievous, unprofitable, or unequal ways; and by wilful disobedience forsaking them to walk in the ways of our own heart. *Edward Reynolds.*

 **Verse 1.** *Make thine enemies thy footstool!* This expression, that the conquest of Christ's enemies shall be but as the removing of a stool into its place, notes unto us two things: first, the easiness of God's victory over the enemies of Christ.
-They are before him as nothing, less than nothing, the drop of a bucket, the dust of the balance, a very little thing...Secondly, as this putting of Christ's enemies like a stool under the feet notes easiness, so also it notes order or beauty too.
+They are before him as nothing, less than nothing, the drop of a bucket, the dust of the balance, a very little thing...
+Secondly, as this putting of Christ's enemies like a stool under the feet notes easiness, so also it notes order or beauty too.
 When Christ's enemies shall be under his foot, then there shall be a right order in things; then it shall indeed appear that God is a God of order, and therefore the day wherein that shall be done, is called "the times of the restitution of all things, "Ac 3:21.
 The putting of Christ's enemies under his feet is an act of justice; and of all others, justice is the most orderly virtue, that which keepeth beauty upon the face of a people, as consisting itself in symmetry and proportion.
 This putting of Christ's enemies as a stool under his feet, also denotes unto us two things in reference to Christ: first, his rest, and secondly, his triumph.
 To stand, in the Scripture phrase, denotes ministry, and to sit, rest; and there is no posture so easy as to sit with a stool under one's feet.
 Till Christ's enemies then be all under his feet, he is not fully in his rest.
 Furthermore, this "footstool" under Christ's feet, in reference to his enemies, denotes unto us four things.
 First, the extreme shame and confusion which they shall everlastingly suffer, the utter abasing and bringing down of all that exalteth itself against Christ.
 Secondly, hereby is noted the burden which wicked men must bear: the footstool beareth the weight of the body, so must the enemies of Christ bear the weight of his heavy and everlasting wrath upon their souls.
 Thirdly, herein is noted the relation which the just recompense of God bears unto the sins of ungodly men.
 Thus will Christ deal with his enemies at the last day.
 Here they trample upon Christ in his word, in his ways, in his members; they make the saints bow down for them to go over, and make them as the pavements on the ground; they tread under foot the blood of the covenant, and the sanctuary of the Lord, and put Christ to shame; but there their own measure shall be returned into their bosoms, they shall be constrained to confess as Adonibezek, "As I have done, so God hath requited me."
 Lastly, herein we may note the great power and wisdom of Christ in turning the malice and mischief of his enemies unto his own use and advantage; and so ordering wicked men that though they intend nothing but extirpation and ruin to his kingdom, yet they shall be useful unto him, and, against their own wills, serviceable to those glorious ends, in the accomplishing whereof he shall be admired by all those that believe.
 As in a great house there is necessary use of vessels of dishonour, destined unto sordid and mean, but yet daily, services: so in the great house of God, wicked men are his utensils and household instruments, as footstools and staves, and vessels wherein there is no pleasure, though of them there may be good use. *Condensed from Reynolds.*

 **Verse 1.** *Thy foot stool.* As this our king has a glorious throne, so has he also a wonderful footstool; and as his royal throne imparts to us comfort in the highest degree, so his footstool also imparts to us joy.
 How joyful shall his poor subjects be when they hear that their prince and king has slain their enemies and delivered them out of their hands!
-How did their poor subjects go forward to meet Saul and Jonathan when those kings had slain the Philistines!...Moreover, because our King has his enemies under his feet, thus shall he also bring all our enemies under our feet, for his victory is ours, God be thanked, who has given us the victory through Christ our Lord. *Joshua Arnd*, 1626-1685.
+How did their poor subjects go forward to meet Saul and Jonathan when those kings had slain the Philistines!...
+Moreover, because our King has his enemies under his feet, thus shall he also bring all our enemies under our feet, for his victory is ours, God be thanked, who has given us the victory through Christ our Lord. *Joshua Arnd*, 1626-1685.

 **Verse 2.** *The rod of thy strength,* or rather, "The sceptre of thy might", i.e., of "Thy kingly majesty, "as in Jer 48:17; Eze 19:14.
 Chrysostom plays upon the word rabdov (LXX) as a rod of strength and consolation, as in Ps 23:4; a rod of chastisement, as in Ps 2:9, *1Co 4:21*; a symbol of kingly rule, as in Isa 11:1, Ps 45:6.
 It was by this rod, he says, that the disciples wrought when they subdued the world, in obedience to the command, "Go and make disciples of all nations"; a rod far more powerful than that of Moses, "for that divided rivers, this brake in pieces the ungodliness of the world."
 And then with profound truth he adds, "Nor would one err who should call the Cross the rod of power; for this rod converted sea and land, and filled them with a vast power.
 Armed with this rod, the Apostles went forth throughout the world, and accomplished ali that they did, beginning at Jerusalem."
-The Cross, which to men seemed the very emblem of shame and weakness, was, in truth, the power of God. *J.J.
-Stewart Perowne.*
+The Cross, which to men seemed the very emblem of shame and weakness, was, in truth, the power of God. *J. J. Stewart Perowne.*

 **Verse 2.** *The rod of thy strength.* The power of this sceptre and word of Christ appeareth greatly in the saving of his elect...
 So mightily hath it prevailed and overruled the minds of men against nature, and reason, and learning, and wisdom, and custom, and whatsoever else is strong to hold men in the liking of those things which they have once received and followed, as that they have been content to renounce the devotions which their forefathers had so long embraced; to cast away the gods which themselves had devoutly served; to stop their ears against the contrary motives and persuasions of father and mother; to harden their hearts against the kneeling and weeping and embracing of wife and children; to forego their honours, and inheritances, yea, and their lives also, rather than lose that peace and joy of heart which the same word of Christ had ministered unto them.
 Yea, how strange is it, and how greatly doth it commend the power of this word, to see weakness hereby prevailing against strength, simplicity against policy; to see the lamb standing without fear before the lion, the gentle turtle before the devouring kite; women and children and weaklings before the great monarchs and potentates of the world, not fearing their threatening words, nor dreading their tormenting hands, but boldly uttering the word of their testimony (Re 12:11), in despite of all their fury, and never yielding to shrink from it, by anything that could be devised against them.
 The word of God in their hearts gave them courage and resolution and strength to go through fire and water, to bear all adventures of wind and weather, and howsoever they seemed to be beaten against the rocks, yet they escaped shipwreck, and arrived safe at the haven of their desire. *Robert Abbot.*